-I would like to extend my thanks to the Membership and Board AANN for giving me the opportunity to attend the 2017 Nurses in Washington Internship.
-The program increased my knowledge of the advocacy process, increased my confidence in my ability to be an effective advocate for neuroscience patients, and provided me with a set of tools to be a better advocate.
-Additionally, the program provided excellent networking opportunities and enabled me to recruit a fellow AANN member and NIWI attendee to the Advocacy Committee.
+The Nurse in Washington Internship (NIWI) program increased my knowledge of the advocacy process, increased my confidence in my ability to be an effective advocate for neuroscience patients, and provided me with a set of tools to be a better advocate.
+Additionally, the program provided excellent networking opportunities and enabled me to network with a fellow AANN member and NIWI attendee.